 Changes in location quotients over time reveal emerging or declining industry specialisations.

-The largest changes in the domestic (Interregional) import LQ between 2012/13 and 2017/18 in City of Adelaide were for these industries:
+The largest changes in the domestic (interregional) import LQ between 2013/14 and 2018/19 in the City of Adelaide were for these industries: